 The health benefits of cardamom are numerous and have been around for centuries from ancient India to Greece and Egypt.
-With its delicious aromatic flavor it’s often used in pumpkin pies and other holiday foods.
+With its delicious aromatic flavor, it’s often used in pumpkin pies and other holiday foods.
+And it’s commonly used in Scandanavian dishes too, sometimes instead of cinnamon.

 Long used in Indian foods and Ayurvedic wellness, it has recently become one of my favorite spices.
 I even add it to my morning smoothie in the winter because it’s so warming and delish.
+And Kirk just made a great stir-fry with lots of cardamom.
 So what are some of the health benefits of cardamom?

 7 Health Benefits of Cardamom